SFDO-Community/declarative-lookup-rollup-summaries/README.markdown

 Documentation
 -------------

-You can read more information about this tool at my blog [here](http://andyinthecloud.com/2013/07/07/new-tool-declarative-rollups-for-lookups/).

-There is also a video demonstration here...
+You can read more detailed information about this tool and how to use it at my blog [here](http://andyinthecloud.com/2013/07/07/new-tool-declarative-rollups-for-lookups/) and the latest features in the **Spring'14** release [here](http://andyinthecloud.com/2014/02/09/new-release-spring14-declarative-rollup-summary-tool/).
+There is also an early releaes video demonstration here...

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=6BST-TpyHHk" target="_blank"><img src="http://img.youtube.com/vi/6BST-TpyHHk/0.jpg"
 width="420" height="315" border="10" /></a>

-Upcoming features include a Scheduled mode as alternative to the Realtime mode, for more details see my blog.

 Usage Information and Known Issues
 ----------------------------------